-CTA leads development and field deployment of integrated technologies and systems solutions to enhance safety and security across all modes of transportation.
-CTA data informs local, state, and national law enforcement policy.
+ORNL transportation analysis researchers lead development and field deployment of integrated technologies and systems solutions to enhance safety and security across all modes of transportation.
+The laboratory’s data informs local, state, and national law enforcement policy.

 Along the CMVRTC, researchers have implemented the infrared-based screening system (IBSS).
 IBSS is an innovative roadside screening technology that provides a safer and more efficient way for law enforcement to monitor and ultimately place out of service commercial vehicles with brake and tire defects.

 Other research activities under safety include motorcoach safety assessments, pipeline assessments and analyses, routing of hazardous materials, tracking of dangerous cargo barges on inland waterways, geospatial analysis for railroad infrastructure protection, evacuation modelling, overweight vehicle brake testing, and brake defect causation and abatement studies.